'They learn how to make a positive difference to

 From the selection process through to recommendation for QTS, we deliver our centre-based training at our training hub, at Turton School, Bolton, as well as allocating placements and assessing your performance.

-We support your through the journey by visiting you regularly at your placement school and having regular check ins at the training hub on training days.
+We support you through the journey by visiting you regularly at your placement school and having regular check ins at the training hub on training days.
 We offer professional advice, guidance and personal support, as well as access to specialist teachers and experts in education.

 3. Placement School